wx13/pipelot/README.md

 ![screenshot](screenshot_default.png)

+Alternately, I could have done this:

+    $ ls -ltr . | pipelot -u 0:5

 To plot in an x11 window (instead of the ascii terminal) just add the `-x` option.
 Here are some other options: